Sarah Parcak: Controversies

 In September 2020, Parcak's employer, the University of Alabama at Birmingham, issued a statement saying that tweets by Parcak aimed toward supporters of then-president Donald Trump following the death of Supreme Court Justice Ruth Bader Ginsburg showed poor judgement and did not reflect the opinions of the university.

-After Rush Limbaugh's death in 2021, Parcak tweeted that she hoped Limbaugh suffered until his last breath.
-The tweet is protected under the first amendment according to the ACLU of University of Alabama in spite of calls to terminate her position as a professor.
+After Rush Limbaugh's death in 2021, Parcak tweeted that she hoped Limbaugh "suffered until his last breath".
+The tweet was protected under the first amendment according to the ACLU of University of Alabama in spite of calls to terminate her position as a professor.
+She also tweeted that historic monuments in Birmingham should be toppled.